New “Red Gold Standard” Threatens the Dollar

 Is gold really an inflation hedge and a safe haven?
 Professional money managers weigh in

 The Globe and Mail spoke to some Canadian money managers who have somewhat differing views on gold as a hedge or safe-haven asset.
 Is there a case against gold?
 Well, Robert Sneddon, founder, president and chief portfolio manager of CastleMoore Inc finds the metal a bit disappointing.
-As he outlines, it has not protected investors against the 2000 tech crash, the 2008 stock crash or the recent inflation.
+As he outlines, it has not protected investors against the 2000 collapse, the 2008 Great Financial Crisis or the recent inflation.

 Now, there is no denying this point when we analyze gold’s short-term performance, the shorter the better, in those periods.
 But who is claiming that gold is a short-term investment?